 Tip

-New Relic needs access to AWS Config Service to detect, identify, and monitor your AWS services.
-Without this access, New Relic can't monitor and represent your systems.
+To detect, identify, and monitor your AWS services, we need access to your AWS Config Service.
+Without this access, we can't monitor and represent your systems.

-Learn about the mechanisms available for data management, including filters in AWS and New Relic side.
+Learn about the mechanisms available for data management, including filters in AWS and in New Relic.
 When applicable, make sure to complete an initial integration in a pre-production environment to evaluate the total cost of the solution based on a limited number of AWS resources and services.

 Migrating from AWS API polling integrations

-will return twice the actual number.
-This includes alerts and dashboards that use metrics that have a .Sum
+Note that if you have both forms of integration set up, there can be duplicated metrics.
+For example, and dashboards that use sum or count will return twice the actual number.
+This includes alerts and dashboards that use metrics that have a .Sum suffix.

 We recommend sending the data to a non-production New Relic account where you can safely do tests.
-If that is not an option, then AWS CloudWatch Metric Stream filters are available to include or exclude certain namespaces that can cause trouble.
+If that's not an option, then AWS CloudWatch Metric Stream filters are available to include or exclude certain namespaces or metrics that can cause trouble.

-- Disable all unnecessary polling integrations in the previous AWS provider account.
-Remember that some integrations still need to be enabled since they aren't fully replaced by metric streams.
+4. Disable all unnecessary polling integrations in the previous AWS provider account.
+Remember that some integrations still need to be enabled because they aren't fully replaced by Metric Streams.

 Query, dashboard, and alert considerations